KonstaT/KonstaT.github.io/_devices/rpi4/LineageOS17.1-ATV.md

 *A: First of all make sure that you are using the primary HDMI port (HDMI0).
 This build only supports HDMI displays that report supported resolutions using EDID.
 See [this page](https://www.raspberrypi.org/documentation/configuration/config-txt/video.md) under 'Which values are valid for my monitor?' to see how to check in Raspberry Pi OS which resolutions your display supports.
 1920x1080 resolution is used by default with this build.
 You can try changing value in /boot/resolution.txt to use a different resolution that your display supports.
 Removing /boot/resolution.txt will try to use the preferred resolution for your display.*

 Q: Settings -> Storage shows total system size of 7 GB.
 There's unallocated space on my sdcard.
 What should I do?
 *A: This is a 7 GB image, remaining space on your sdcard will remain unallocated.
+Easiest way to extend /data partition is to simply flash my [resize](https://www.androidfilehost.com/?fid=8889791610682901036) zip in TWRP.*

-You can use e.g. GParted and extend /data partition (/dev/block/mmcblk0p4) to cover the unallocated space.
+*Alternative option is to use e.g. GParted and extend /data partition (/dev/block/mmcblk0p4) to cover the unallocated space.
 Resizing the partition manually will break support for encrypting /data.
 Format /data in TWRP recovery (Wipe -> Format data) after resizing to leave required space for crypto footer.*

-*Or you can flash my [resize](https://www.androidfilehost.com/?fid=8889791610682901036) zip in TWRP.*

 Q: Raspberry Pi doesn't have a power button.
 How to power off/reboot device?
 *A: Following keyboard keys work as Android buttons: F1 = Home, F2 = Back, F3 = Multi-tasking, F4 = Menu, F5 = Power, F11 = Volume down, and F12 = Volume up.
 You can also use one of many third party reboot applications.*